Daoist Qigong Level 3

 with Eva Wong

-The Victoria Shambhala Centre and the Canadian Tai Chi Academy, Nanaimo Branch are pleased to sponsor this teaching visit by Eva Wong.
-Eva will teach Daoist Qigong Levels 1 and 2 in Nanaimo on October 5–6 and Level 3 at the Victoria Shambhala Centre on October 11–13.
+The Victoria Shambhala Centre is pleased to sponsor this teaching visit by Eva Wong.
+Eva will teach Daoist Qigong Levels 1 and 2 in Nanaimo (at the Oliver Woods Community Centre, 6000 Oliver Rd) on October 5–6 and Level 3 at the Victoria Shambhala Centre on October 11–13.
 The program in Nanaimo is open to all—no previous experience is necessary.

 Cultivate strength of body and calmness of mind through the healing Taoist practice of qigong.
 Take this rare opportunity to receive instruction in two unique lineages, the Pre-celestial Limitless Gate School (Xiantianwujimen) and the Yiquan School, neither of which have previously been fully transmitted to students in the West.